ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 Each expression has one and only one type.

-OCaml works out types automatically so you will rarely if ever need to explicitly write down the type of your functions.
+OCaml works out types automatically so you will rarely need to explicitly write down the type of your functions.
 However, OCaml often prints out what it infers are the types of your functions, so you need to know the syntax.
 For a function `f` which takes arguments `arg1`, `arg2`, ... `argn`, and returns type `rettype`, the compiler will print:

 ```ocaml
 f : arg1 -> arg2 -> ... -> argn -> rettype